-York is one of 5 cities that have been designated as an 'Area of Archaeological Importance' (AAI) under Part 2 of the 1979 Ancient Monuments and Archaeological Areas Act.
+York is one of 5 cities that has been designated as an 'Area of Archaeological Importance' (AAI) under Part 2 of the Ancient Monuments and Archaeological Areas Act 1979.

 - City centre area

 - The Retreat

 Work in an Area of Archaeological Importance (AAI)